Feel the heartbeat of Paxi by village-hopping

 OVERVIEW

-Paxi has only a few settlements, which are no more than a handful of kilometres apart, but they embody everything that is quintessentially Ionian about this gorgeous corner of Greece.
+No more than a handful of kilometres apart, the villages of Paxi (as Paxos is also known) embody everything magical about Greece’s gorgeous Ionian islands.
 This, after all, is an island just opposite Corfu where everything feels scaled down to be intimate and intensely beautiful.

-The colours and architecture of the shops and houses, the quaintness of the squares and bars, the blues of the sea and even the greens of the olive trees (a different, taller variety of olive tree than those planted elsewhere in the Ionian islands by the Venetians)… You’ll feel it all with an intensity that will stay with you every bit as much as the memory of the beaches and bays for which Paxi is rightly famed.
+The colours and architecture of the houses and shops, the quaintness of the squares and bars, the blues of the sea and even the greens of the olive trees (a different, taller variety of olive tree than those planted elsewhere in the Ionian islands by the Venetians)… there’s an intensity to everything you see in Paxos’ villages that’s just as memorable as the scenery of the beaches and bays for which Paxos is rightly famed.

 DON'T MISS